belwalpb/knowledge-base/devops/docker.md

 A Docker container is a lightweight executable package that includes everything needed to run an application.
 It is a way to package software in a standard format that can run on any infrastructure, whether it is a laptop, a physical server, or a virtual machine in the cloud.

 Common Issues which docker resolves:

 **1. Dependency conflicts and version issues:** Docker allows applications to run in a container that includes all of the necessary dependencies, which eliminates the risk of conflicts with other software or versions already available on the host machine.

-**Portability:** Docker containers can be easily moved between different machines and environments, making it easier to deploy and run applications in different environments.
+**2. Portability:** Docker containers can be easily moved between different machines and environments, making it easier to deploy and run applications in different environments.

-**Compatibility:** Docker allows applications to run on any machine that has Docker installed, regardless of the underlying operating system or system libraries.
+**3. Compatibility:** Docker allows applications to run on any machine that has Docker installed, regardless of the underlying operating system or system libraries.

-**Resource isolation:** Docker containers provide isolation of resources such as CPU, memory, and storage, which allows multiple applications to run on the same host machine without interference.
+**4. Resource isolation:** Docker containers provide isolation of resources such as CPU, memory, and storage, which allows multiple applications to run on the same host machine without interference.

-**Security:** Docker allows you to run applications in a secure environment by isolating them from the host system and other containers.
+**5. Security:** Docker allows you to run applications in a secure environment by isolating them from the host system and other containers.
 This can help to prevent malicious attacks and reduce the risk of vulnerabilities in your applications.

 #### Docker Image vs Docker Container: